Open event at the 42nd Chess Olympiad: Round 7

-The seventh round was marked with the high 3½-½ victories of the top two seeds Russia and the United States against the Czech Republic and the only team with a perfect score and sole leader in the standings India, respectively.
+The seventh round was marked with the high 3½-½ victories of the top two seeds Russia and the United States against the Czech Republic and India, the only team with a perfect score and the sole leader in the standings, respectively.
 The three wins for the American team came from the games played from the second to the fourth board, where Hikaru Nakamura beat Baskaran Adhiban, Wesley So defeated Vidit Santosh Gujrathi and Sam Shankland beat S. P. Sethuraman; the game on the first board between Pentala Harikrishna and Fabiano Caruana was drawn.
 However, it did not seem to be a one-sided match as the final result may indicate, because the Indian players even had chances to win the games on the first and the fourth board.
 Caruana had a worse position during most of the game and seemed to be in trouble but Harikrishna mistakenly offered a queen exchange on move 35 that blew out his advantage.
 Shankland was in a desperate position against Sethuraman but the Indian was not able to finish the game and started making mistakes in the time trouble to lose his huge advantage and end up in an inferior position being two pawns down that resulted in a loss.
 Shankland said after the game that he was considering to resign but played on, because it was a team event with more on the line than just a personal result.
 He added that he had saved games with that bad position in the past but not against someone of Sethuraman's strength.